 - Sour cream

-How do you make fish tacos w/ Serrano lime slaw & avocado salsa verdé? (+ tips)
+How to make fish tacos with Serrano lime slaw and avocado salsa verde (+ tips)

 Prepping the veggies in advance is key.
 Cabbage may be shredded using a food processor, knife, or even a mandolin.
-Click here for instructions for how to julienne radishes.
-Once these ingredients are prepped put them in a medium bowl and set aside.
+Click here for instructions on how to julienne radishes.
+Once these ingredients are prepped put them in a medium bowl and set them aside.

 For the slaw dressing, simply toss the serrano pepper, lime juice, and garlic in a food processor and pulse until smooth.
 Transfer to the bowl with the veggies and stir until well combined.
 Set aside